Manmadedrummer/Fennel-Integration-to-Eluna/README.md

-# Fennel-Integration-to-Eluna
+# 🧠 Fennel Integration for Eluna

-A lightweight runtime loader that lets you write Eluna scripts in Fennel , a Lua-compiled Lisp.
-Drop .fnl files into your server and they compile + run automatically.
+A lightweight runtime loader that lets you write Eluna scripts in [Fennel](https://fennel-lang.org/) — a Lisp dialect that compiles to Lua.

+Drop `.fnl` files into your server and they compile + run automatically.
 Supports player/creature events, gossip, and Eluna API helpers out of the box.

-# 🧠 Fennel for AzerothCore

-This project lets you write Eluna scripts for AzerothCore using [Fennel](https://fennel-lang.org/) — a Lisp dialect that compiles to Lua.

 I built this just to see if I could.
 No gameplay reason, no feature request — I just wanted to know: *can you embed a Lisp language into Eluna and make it work?* Turns out, yes.
 And it’s surprisingly clean.